 How To Make Gluten Free Blueberry Cake From Scratch...

-To make my gluten free blueberry cake, you will start by whisking the dry ingredients together in a small bowl.
-Then, using your mixer, cream the butter with the sugar and, once that’s done, add in the vanilla extract and yogurt.
+To make my single layer blueberry cake, you will start by whisking the dry ingredients together in a small bowl.
+Then, using your mixer, cream the butter with the sugar and, once that's done, add in the vanilla extract and yogurt.

 Next, just fold in your dry ingredients and carefully stir in the berries.
 I typically use frozen blueberries, since I almost always have some in my freezer, but have tested the cake with fresh berries too and it should work just as well.

 Then, you just pour the batter (which will be quite thick) into your prepared pan!
 A springform pan works best here, because it will be easiest to remove your cake out of, but I used a round pan in this particular instance and it works just as well.
-You may have to rearrange some berries on top, just to make it pretty.
+As I mentioned above, you may want to rearrange some berries on top, just to make it pretty.
 Bake on 350ºF for about 30 minutes.

-I highly recommend serving this cake at your next brunch.
+I highly recommend serving this single layer blueberry cake at your next brunch.
 It looks beautiful and tastes even better, with minimal effort required.
-I’d call that a win!
+I'd call that a win!